What is Sober Living?

 The following are the main aims of sober living for young addicts:

-Addressing the Addiction: A sober living home provides a safe environment for addicts to address their drug or alcohol addiction under the guidance of trained professionals.
-In this environment, addicts can identify and address triggers that may occur during this transitional period in their recovery.
+Addressing the Addiction: A sober living home provides a safe environment for residents to address their drug or alcohol addiction under the guidance of trained professionals.
+In this environment, they can identify and address triggers that may occur during this transitional period in their recovery.

-Support and Understanding: A sober living home for young adults is comprised of other young adolescent males who are recovering from addiction issues.
-This environment provides an opportunity for the addict to receive support and understanding without judgment.
+Support and Understanding: A sober living home for young adults is comprised of other young adolescent males who are recovering from addiction.
+This environment provides an opportunity for them to receive support and understanding without judgment.

 Addressing Underlying Issues: The drug or alcohol addiction an individual is suffering from is rarely an isolated issue.
-There are generally underlying issues that contributed to the substance abuse.
-Anxiety, depression and trauma are just a few factors that contribute to the development of addiction.
-A sober living home allows the addict to identify and address these issues in a safe environment.
+There are generally underlying factors that have contributed to substance abuse.
+Anxiety, depression, and trauma are just a few factors which can lead to the development of addiction.
+A sober living home allows the resident to identify and address these issues in a safe environment.

 A Sense of Community: Loneliness and isolation contribute to the development of addiction and are often a consequence of one’s addiction.
 A sober living home reduces loneliness and isolation by providing a sense of community.
 The understanding and support found in a sober living home is crucial for achieving long-term recovery.

-Eliminating Risk: In early recovery, cravings and triggers often consume addicts.
+Eliminating Risk: In early recovery, cravings and triggers often consume those fighting addiction.
 Sober living homes go to great lengths to ensure alcohol and drugs will not be on the premises.
-Random drug tests ensure that residents are abiding by house rules.
-This helps to ensure the safety of the residents and helps to eliminate risks and temptations.
+Random drug tests ensure residents are abiding by house rules.
+This helps to protect the safety of the residents and helps to eliminate risks and temptations.